venusgalstar/Eth-Transaction-Track/README.md

 ## Installation

-### ERC20 transfer & swap indexer
+### Transaction indexer

-`evn.py` is a script which contains environment and common variables for all scripts `sync-transfer.py` is a script which makes erc20 transfer transaction logging `sync-swap.py` is a script which makes erc20 swap transaction logging `sync-pls.py` is a script which makes PLS transfer transaction logging `combine.py` is a script which combines database from above and token info logging `makecsv.py` is a script which makes csv file
+`env.py` is a script which contains environment and common variables for all scripts `sync-transfer.py` is a script which makes erc20 transfer transaction logging `sync-swap.py` is a script which makes erc20 swap transaction logging `sync-pls.py` is a script which makes PLS transfer transaction logging `combine.py` is a script which combines database from above and token info logging `makecsv.py` is a script which makes csv file

-- DB_NAME: SQL database name.
-Example: `transfer.db`.
-- ETH_URL: Ethereum node url to reach the node.
-Supports websocket, http and ipc.
-See examples in `sync-pls.py`.
-- START_BLOCK: the first block to synchronize from.
-Default is 1.
-- CONFIRMATIONS_BLOCK: the number of blocks to leave out of the synch from the end.
-I.e., last block is current `blockNumber - CONFIRMATIONS_BLOCK`.
-Default is 0.
+Important configuration info in env.py
+- startBlock: BlockNumber of startBlock to result
+- accounts: Account List we are consider
+- CSVAccount: Account Address to produce CSV

-Indexer can fetch transactions not from the beginning, but from special block number `START_BLOCK`.
+Indexer can fetch transactions not from the beginning, but from special block number `startBlock` to endBlock(period is 30 days).
 It will speed up indexing process and reduce database size.

 At first start, Indexer will store transactions starting from the block you set.
 It will take a time.
-After that, it will check for new blocks every `PERIOD` seconds and update the index.

 All config infos are in env.py

-You can change startBlockNumber and accounts.
+When you are confirmed about info in env.py, then this follow command to get result

 - ./run.sh

-Finally, you will get account.db which contains all info from this script.
+Finally, you will get Account+startBlock+endBlock+"result.csv" as a result

 ### Troubleshooting

-To test connection from script, set a connection line in `test.py`, and run it.
-In case of success, it will print erc20 transfer and swap history of specific address
 ### Transaction API with Postgrest

 ### Make Indexer's API public